-MagicPlot allows data point weighting with Y errors.
+MagicPlot allows data points weighting with Y error data.
 You can specify Y error data in Fit Plot properties dialog.
-If no Y error data is specified weighting is not used.
-Weights are calculated as $1 / Y{error}^2$ for every point.
+If no Y error data are specified weighting is not used.

+Weights are calculated as 1 / $Y{error}^2$ for every point.
 See Fitting Algorithm and Computational Formulas for details.